 Less commonly, there are two other reasons a domain may be lacking MX records: either a domain's DNS provider is experiencing an incident (as in, a temporary misconfiguration), or the domain's owner(s) has configured the MX records incorrectly (if at all).
 The former scenario will virtually always be a temporary setback; just an incident, resolved shortly.
 However, concerning the latter scenario, it is less certain as to if and when it will be resolved, since the domain's owner(s) must first become aware of the misconfiguration before they can then correct the misconfiguration.

-Email Validation Is Your Best Friend
+Email Verification Is Your Best Friend

 Since the two less common reasons for a domain lacking MX records are ultimately outside of the control of both you and Mailgun, let's focus on the one thing that is within your control: gathering your recipients' email addresses.

-It is fairly certain that a list filled with addresses such as firstname.lastname@example.org or email@example.com has an underlying issue at the point of data entry.
-Whether a user directly enters information into a web form, or an employee manually records contact details from recently signed contracts, our email validation service can help!
-Some of the checks our email validation service performs can highlight when a domain lacks MX records or appears to be mistyped.
+It is fairly certain that a list filled with addresses such as email@example.com or firstname.lastname@example.org has an underlying issue at the point of data entry.
+Whether a user directly enters information into a web form, or an employee manually records contact details from recently signed contracts, our email verification service can help!
+Some of the checks our email verification service performs can highlight when a domain lacks MX records or appears to be mistyped.
 Removing or correcting these addresses before sending will keep both your mailing lists and your Logs clean and pristine.
 It may seem obvious, but it's worth stating that this kind of due diligence has a massive effect on your mail's deliverability.

 If any questions arise, just reach out to our Support team via the Support option in your Mailgun control panel!